hashicorp/terraform/website/docs/modules/usage.html.markdown

 ## Providers within Modules

-For convenience in simple configurations, child modules by default inherit provider configurations from their parent.
+For convenience in simple configurations, child modules automatically inherit default (un-aliased) provider configurations from their parent.
 This means that in most cases only the root module needs explicit `provider` blocks, and then any defined provider can be freely used with the same settings in child modules.

 In more complex situations it may be necessary for a child module to use different provider settings than its parent.
 In this situation it is